cjs226/jumpcloud/README.md

 -------------

-Installs the agent as well as an init script to remove the system from JumpCloud upon shutdown.
+Installs the agent as well as an init script to remove the system from JumpCloud upon shutdown and uninstall the agent.

 install_dependencies
 --------------------

-Installs bash, curl and sudo.
+Installs dependencies required by JumpCloud.

 tag_system
 ----------